Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 mathjax: true
 ---

-This is a Report for my Summer Open Source Project with the **Stingray** group (member of *Open Astronomy*), as a part of the Google Summer of Code 2023.
+This is a Report for my Summer Open Source Project with the **Stingray** group (member of *Open Astronomy*), as a part of the *Google Summer of Code 2023*.
 Below is a detailed description and results of my project

 > &nbsp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; ["**Quasi Periodic Oscillation detection using Gaussian Processes**"](https://summerofcode.withgoogle.com/programs/2023/projects/SXhGaPQt)